7k8m/json.filed/README.md

     + `filePath` is where json from.
     + result of process does not affect execution of pass, and pass just continues next.

 ## chaining
 ````
 jf.filed( file )
 .io( function( json, filePath ) { your code to process json here } )
 .copy( function( json, filePath )) { your another code to process json here} )
 .link( function( json, filePath )) { your another code to proces json here} )
+.filter( function( json, filePath )) { your another code to proces json here} )
 .pass( function( json, filePath )) { your another code to process json here} )
 ````

-io,link and pass and copy can be chained as above.
+io,copy and link and filter and pass can be chained as above.

 ## binary format (bson) support